Ricardian equivalence: Empirical results

 Ricardian equivalence has been the subject of extensive empirical inquiry.
 Barro himself found some confirmation in post WW I years.

 However, research by Chris Carroll, James Poterba and Lawrence Summers shows that the Ricardian equivalence hypothesis is refuted by their results.
 In the Ronald Reagan era, the US government had a historically large budget deficit due to the Reagan administration tax cuts and increases in military spending.
 During 1976–80, government revenue was 10.01 percent of potential GNP, and it declined to 8.86 percent during 1981–1985.
 The ratio of the US government's budget deficit to its potential GNP did not exceed 4 percent from World War II until 1981, and exceeded 4 percent after 1981.
 The ratio of an inflation- and cycle-adjusted deficit to the potential GNP was 2.56 percent during 1981–1986, and this ratio was the largest between 1958 and 1986.
 If the Ricardian equivalence hypothesis is true, the rational consumers of the economy, who expect the government to raise taxes, try to reduce their consumption and increase their saving.
 The reality was that the net private saving as a percentage of GNP was 8.55 in the 1976–1980 period, and it decreased to 7.47 percent in the 1981–1986 period.
 The ratio of consumption to GNP was 62.96 percent in the 1976–1980 period, and slightly increased to 64.72 percent in the 1981–1986 period.

 The facts about private saving, government saving and consumption in the US are shown in Table 1.
 Their finding is that increases in government deficits are followed by decreases in private saving.
 They see the increase in the consumption-to-GNP ratio during 1981–86, when the governmental dissaving is accelerated by Reaganomics.
 Their results refute the Ricardian equivalence hypothesis.

+A study by Galí, López-Salido, and Valles (2005) provides further compelling evidence that government spending shocks tend to increase private consumption—contrary to Ricardian equivalence.
+The authors extend a standard New Keynesian model by introducing "rule-of-thumb" consumers, who spend all their current income, alongside Ricardian consumers, and allow for sticky prices.
+Their empirical analysis of U.S. data confirms that consumption rises persistently following government spending shocks.
+The model demonstrates that, under plausible parameters, such behavior results in stronger multipliers and matches observed spending patterns more closely than the traditional Ricardian framework.